bkhyati17-sys/Weedhit/README.md

 # Weedhit
-Mwah, here is your star &lt;3
+Mwah, here is your star.
+I love you :) &lt;3
 ![image](weedhit.png)